 Blossoming With (Real) Success

-At the Nonfiction Master Class, both of us were assigned the wonderful Gwendolyn Hooks as our mentor for the week.
+At the Nonfiction workshop, both of us were assigned the wonderful Gwendolyn Hooks as our mentor for the week.
 Jess was already agented and had sold her picture book biography of Gloria Steinem, which comes out this month.
 She used her time with Gwen to work on a biography of Brenda Berkman, who became one of NYC’s first women firefighters after suing the department for discrimination in 1977.
-About six months later, that book sold to Bloomsbury and is slated for publication in 2021.
+About six months later, that book sold to Bloomsbury and was slated for publication in 2021.
 Meeg mostly used her time with Gwen to bounce ideas and ask questions, then signed with an agent and sold two books to Sleeping Bear Press soon after.
 One, about Miep Gies, the woman who saved Anne Frank’s diary, comes out this August.
 The other, about all the people from Canada to Mexico who helped track the Great Monarch Butterfly Migration, comes out in 2020.

 We’ve gained more than writing successes, however.
 We’ve gained connections and friendships that in many ways are paramount to success.
 One thing we’ve learned on our journey–both individual and joint–is that supporting one another always leads to a happier and healthier experience as a writer, as a mother, as a person.